Proton Saga (third generation): Interior

 All variants of the new Saga are fitted with all-round power windows and central locking.
 Additionally, the steering wheel is tilt-adjustable, while the driver's seat can be adjusted for height.
 The interior of the new Saga is all-black with the exception of the roof padding, sun visors and pillar covers.
 There are ten storage compartments, two cup holders and four bottle holders in total.

 Proton has specified fabric seat upholstery for all variants of the new Saga.
 The seats have a mesh pattern in the Executive and a wavy design on the Premium, but are plain black in the Standard.
 The Executive model receives glossy grey accents on the outer air-con vents and steering wheel, while the Premium adds on more glossy grey finishing on the gear lever.

 Two different head units are offered in the new Saga.
 The Standard and Executive variants are equipped with a new single-DIN head unit, while the Premium model gets a larger double-DIN head unit paired to steering wheel audio switches.
 Both head units have radio, Bluetooth, USB, AUX and CD/MP3 playback.
 Audio is channelled to twin front and rear speakers in the Executive and Premium lines, and twin rear speakers in the Standard.
 The Premium model is equipped with a reverse camera that is linked to a LCD display which is built into the rear view mirror.
 Twin rear USB charging ports are standard on all variants.

-The 2019 Saga saw the air conditioning vents moved down to allow space for 'floating' head units, a revised gear selector for automatic variants and the air conditioning controls markings now white only.
+The 2019 Saga saw the air conditioning vents moved down to allow space for 'floating' head units, a revised gear selector for automatic variants and the air conditioning controls markings became white only.
 The Standard variants features a double din like-sized head unit with captive buttons that are not visible without illumination.
 This is a similar head unit to that found in Persona, Iriz and Exora Standard.
 The Premium variant meanwhile has a head unit that runs a modified version of Android.
-Do note that it not GKUI and does not support Proton's Hi Proton voice recognition feature.
+Do note that it is not fitted with GKUI and does not support Proton's Hi Proton voice recognition feature.
 Other interior changes saw the inclusion of a LED map light for the driver and front passenger, different material used for headliner and grab handles that are not fixed but rather can be pulled down when in use and automatically retracts when not in use.
 Do note that these changes in addition to the 2 rear USB chargers are not present in the Standard MT variant.
-A reverse camera now linked to the head unit opposed to the rear view mirror and revised seat pattern for the Premium AT rounds up the interior changes and revisions.
+A reverse camera became linked to the head unit opposed to the rear view mirror and revised seat pattern for the Premium AT rounds up the interior changes and revisions.